One of Us (ABBA song): Background and release

 "One of Us"—which had the working titles "Number 1" and "Mio Amore"—was one of the last songs recorded for ABBA's 1981 album The Visitors, and features a lead vocal by Agnetha Fältskog.
 It was one of a number of tracks that explored the darker territory of Björn Ulvaeus and Benny Andersson's songwriting, as the two men's divorces were beginning to influence their musical output.
 The message of the song is about a woman trying to revive a relationship she had ended.
 Despite misgivings on the part of manager Stig Anderson, and its somewhat depressing lyric, "One of Us" was released as the first single from The Visitors, coupled with the non-album track "Should I Laugh or Cry".
-Ulvaeus had favored releasing it as the first single from the new album, and the majority of the record companies agreed with him; it proved a wise move, as it would become ABBA's final No. 1 single of their career.
+Ulvaeus had favoured releasing it as the first single from the new album, and the majority of the record companies agreed with him; it proved a wise move, as it would become ABBA's final No. 1 single of their career.
 The decision to release "One of Us" as a single was made so late that it did not become available in Swedish shops until after The Visitors had been released.

 In the United Kingdom, "One of Us" was issued in a different sleeve.
 Whereas the sleeve used in most countries repeated the album cover photo, Epic Records wanted a different image for the British release and used separate photos of the group members together with a large ABBA logo.
 Agnetha and Frida appeared on the front cover, with Björn and Benny on the back.
 The photos were actually out-of-date, as Frida was depicted still with her frizzy perm, while Björn was beardless.
 A limited-edition picture disc using very similar artwork was also issued.

-Cash Box reviewed the single, saying that "a strong but subtle orchestration provides the backdrop for Agnetha Faltskog’s vocals, with a cadre of mandolins adding a romantic flourish".

 The B-side, "Should I Laugh or Cry", included a spoken count-in (in Swedish) from Benny.
 This count-in appeared on the British and South African releases, but not internationally.
 The master tapes supplied to Epic contained the error, but were not picked up in time, and so appeared on the single release.
 In the early 2000s, Epic's rights to ABBA's music in the UK had long since expired; however, they still owned all the UK master tapes for the singles.
 These were then returned to Polar Music (itself owned by Universal Music) in Stockholm, who later issued the error count-in version as a "rarity" on The Complete Studio Recordings box-set, thereby making it available to a worldwide audience (and on CD for the first time).
 This count-in version is also available on the special "Deluxe Edition" of The Visitors (released on 23 April 2012).